Memory Spine vs pgvector:

 Frequently Asked Questions

-Common questions about Memory Spine vs pgvector and the ChaozCode platform.
+Common questions about Memory Spine vs pgvector.

 If your AI agents need persistent memory with conversation tracking, agent handoff, and knowledge graphs, choose Memory Spine — it's built for that.
 If you already run PostgreSQL and just need to add vector similarity search to existing relational queries, pgvector is the pragmatic choice.